kevL/nwn2_ai_2da_editor/ReadMe.txt

 Unlike the paths for RacialSubtypes and Classes, any labels for spells and feats do not refresh automatically in the editor.
-Simply click a different node on the node-tree (on the left side of the editor) and click back to the entry that you're working on, and the spell/feat labels should then display okay.
+Simply click a different node on the node-tree (on the left side of the editor) and click back to the entry that you're working on, or simply toggle a bit on and off again, and any loaded spell/feat labels should then display.

 Note that the label-data is not stored between runs of the editor; it goes ~poof~ when the editor closes.
 (I don't want to deal with config-files.)